111 Academy, Suite 100

-MIND Research Institute's programs are serving students in 47 states and we continue to expand our reach.
-In Orange County, over 200 schools utilize our ST Math program.
+MIND Research Institute's programs are serving students in 48 states and we continue to expand our reach.
+In Orange County, over 115,000 students in 274 schools utilize our ST Math program.

-Currently, we are reaching more than 1.2 million PreK-12th grade students and 51,000 teachers in over 3,800 schools across the country.
-Approx. 2/3 of our schools serve low-income students and 70% of students using ST Math are from traditionally underserved backgrounds, of which 40% are Latino.
-The majority of our ST Math school districts are under-performing and our programs not only help improve math achievement but also advance and promote students to encompass a strong math foundation which will help them with the employable labor skills necessary for STEM careers.
+Currently, MIND's innovative ST Math program is reaching more than 1.2 million PreK-8th grade students and 53,000 teachers in over 3,900 schools across the country.
+Approximately 2/3 of our schools serve low-income students and 70% of students using ST Math are from traditionally underserved backgrounds, of which 40% are Latino.
+The majority of our ST Math school districts are under-performing.
+Our programs not only help improve math achievement but also advance and promote students to encompass a strong math foundation which will help them with the employable labor skills necessary for STEM careers.

 Based on neuroscience research, MIND's innovative ST Math programs are aimed at developing deep conceptual learning for students.
 We utilize a uniquely visual approach that accesses the brain's innate "spatial temporal" reasoning ability through language-independent, animated representations of math concepts as visual puzzles.
 MIND brings a unique perspective on math, focused on deep conceptual understanding versus memorization.
 Self-paced and self-motivating, ST Math provides students with immediate, instructive feedback on why answers are correct or incorrect.
 This deepens problem-solving and reasoning skills, and results in students gaining confidence in their ability to learn and a desire to advance their mathematical/STEM knowledge.